-How Long Exterior Paint Lasts Florida Homes
+How Long Does Exterior Paint Last in Florida

 Exterior paint in North Central Florida lives a hard life.
 Strong sun.
 Heavy rain.
 High humidity.
 Sudden temperature shifts.
 All of these shorten the life of even good-quality paint if the job is not done right.